Provim-Gaming/nylon/README.md

 - Smooth and accurate animations, using mounted display entities with configurable rotation interpolation instead of armor stands to ensure smooth rotations and that all the model pieces positions are in sync.
 - Minimal impact on server performance.
-Nylon is highly optimized and models are updated async.
+Nylon is highly optimized and models are updated asynchronously.
+Nylon also makes full use of vanilla's packet flush suspending to reduce network load and ping spikes.

 - Support for most Animated Java features:
-    - Variants: Ability to switch between different models and textures for an entity.
+    - Variants: Ability to instantly switch between different models and textures.
     - Locators: Can be used to listen for pose updates on a specific part of the model.
 These listeners can be used to add extra animated objects to the model, such as particles and other entities.
     - Animation frame effects: Certain effects that can be conditionally applied on a specific frame of an animation.